 Power Metering Market Size, Trends, Company Profiles, Growth Rate, Revenue, Demand and Forecast to 2028

-An estimated 51.2 % of the global population was using internet by the end of 2018 – International Telecommunication Union (ITU)
+Collectively, more than 70% of the energy demand was driven by China, United States and India in 2018.

-CRIFAX added a new market research report on ‘Global Power Metering Market, 2020-2028′to its database of market research collaterals consisting of overall market scenario with prevalent and future growth prospects, among other growth strategies used by key players to stay ahead of the game.
+CRIFAX added a report on ‘Global Power Metering Market, 2019-2028′ to its database of market research collaterals consisting of overall market scenario with prevalent and future growth prospects, among other growth strategies used by key players to stay ahead of the game.
 Additionally, recent trends, mergers and acquisitions, region-wise growth analysis along with challenges that are affecting the growth of the market are also stated in the report.

-The growth of the global Power Metering market is majorly driven by increasing number of technical innovations and overall digital transformation in numerous industries throughout the world.
-The growth of economies through digitalization is one of the significant factors that are driving big giants to invest highly in digital transformation to change their business models in order to get value-producing opportunities and stay ahead of their competitors along with improving the consistency and quality of their services.
-From artificial intelligence, augmented reality and virtual reality to internet of things, the growing number of internet-connected devices around the world are contributing to the growth of the global Power Metering market.
+On the back growing population and economic development around the world, increase in demand for heating and cooling from among the global population due to climate change combined with rising energy demand among residential, commercial and public services and transport sector, the global Power Metering market is estimated to witness exuberant growth over the forecast period, i.e., 2019-2028.
+According to IEA (International Energy Agency), the worldwide energy demand grew by 4% (900 TWh) in 2018.
+The highest amount of energy was consumed by industrial segment of around 8945 TWh in 2017 as compared to 8699 TWh in 2016.
+Apart from that, CO2 emissions arising from production of energy had registered an increase of 1.7% with emission levels of CO2 reaching 33 Gigatonnes.
+International Energy Agency (IEA) had already stated in its report that the average growth rate of energy consumption had nearly doubled since 2010 and globally grew by 2.3% in 2018.
+Rising demand for clean and sustainable eco-friendly energy has propelled many government bodies to introduce strict policies and regulations, in order to reduce carbon emissions and their adverse impact on the environment.

 About CRIFAX